HPSBItemData/HPSBItemChecker/README.md

 # Installation
 To install this mod, there are two simple steps.

-・Download the mod in order to obtain the HPSBItemData.jar file ・Once downloaded, head over to your .minecraft folder and find 'mods' ・Place the downloaded .jar file inside of your mods folder ・Start minecraft, open the auction house or your inventory and you will now be able to check if an item is duped.
+- Download the mod in order to obtain the HPSBItemData.jar file
+- Once downloaded, head over to your .minecraft folder and find 'mods'
+- Place the downloaded .jar file inside of your mods folder
+- Start minecraft, open the auction house or your inventory and you will now be able to check if an item is duped.